Discovery Kids (Latin America)

-Discovery Kids (stylized as DK) is a Latin American subscription television channel owned by Warner Bros.
+Discovery Kids (stylized as DK or discovery k!ds) is a Latin American subscription television channel owned by Warner Bros.
 Discovery and headquartered in Miami, Florida, which started as a programming block on the Latin American version of Discovery Channel.
-It launched on 1 November 1996, with programming aimed for older children and preschoolers.
+It was launched on November 4, 1996, with programming aimed for older children and preschoolers.
 It was owned by Discovery Networks Latin America and is one of two Discovery Kids-branded channels that remains airing (the other being Discovery Kids India).
 The programming is entirely in either Spanish or Portuguese, depending on the region.

 The channel is divided into six live feeds: Pan-regional, Colombia, Southern (plus a Chilean subfeed), Mexico and Brazil, each with their own HD simulcast feeds.
 Until 2019, the channel had an HD version of the channel with different schedules broadcasting to all of Latin America.
 The network is also available in the Caribbean alongside several islands in the Americas, such as Barbados, Grenada, Jamaica and Puerto Rico.